pyroscope/pyrocore/docs/advanced-queue.rst

 attributes.
 Be aware that scraping item attributes can introduce high levels of cardinality into your Prometheus instance.

-Note that stats are updated every ``job.«NAME».schedule`` run, not when the scrape is actually performed by Prometheus.
+Note that stats are updated whenever the scrape is performed, i.e.
+``job.«NAME».schedule`` has no bearing on when the metrics are updated.

 .. _Prometheus: https://prometheus.io/